aarushisahejpal/comm-618/assignment1.md

 with the latter topics on a scale of 0, representing unfamilarity, and 4, representing full fluency.

 When asked about knowledge surrounding version control systems and familiarty with programming languages, the average response for comfortability was a 0.8.
-What's even more stark is the midpoint for the total responses regarding three questions about exposure to data tools data being at 0.
+What's even more stark is the midpoint for the total responses regarding three questions about exposure to data tools data sits at 0.
 While the intersection of data science and journalism has expondentially grown in popularity, the results were at par with historic [industry-wide conversations](https://archives.cjr.org/behind_the_news/sorry_wrong_number.php) surrounding the hesitations that journalists have with data-driven tools.